AlGepe/OmniSnippets_JS/docs/stdCustomJS/formatNumbers.rst

         return x.toString().replace(/\B(?=(\d{3})+(?!\d))/g, separator);
     }

 Don't be afraid of the incomprehensible characters in succession.
 That is simple a **Re**\ gular **Ex**\ pression, which is a very powerful (and confusing at first) ways to define rules for pattern matching.

 To use it in your calculator simply paste this function either at the top or at the bottom.
-When you need to format a number, simply call the function with the necessary parameters.
+When you need to format a number, simply **call the function with the necessary parameters**.

 To format the number stored in the variable ``number2Format`` using a space as separator you would use:

 .. code-block:: javascript

-    numberWithCommas(number2Format, " ");
+    numberWithCommas(number2Format, ' ');

 Beware that the output is always a **string**, so always perform this action when you have finished all your arithmetic operations.